kelayamatoz/ee109-arria10-labs/lab2.md

 On-Chip Memories: LUT

+Features for Optimizing Applications: Instrumentation, Choosing Parallelization

 ## MemReduce, MemFold
 MemReduce is very similar to Reduce, but different in the sense that Reduce operates on a register while MemReduce operates on a piece of on-chip memory (SRAM).
-If we take a step back and try to understand the two controllers from an abstract level, we will see that Reduce is a controller for scalars and MemReduce is for tensors.
+If we take a step back and try to understand the two controllers from an abstract level, we will see that Reduce is designed for scalars and MemReduce is designed for tensors.
 Here is the syntax for using MemReduce:

 ```scala
 // Create a MemReduce Controller